 During the subordination period, the subordinated units will not be entitled to receive any distributions until the common units have received \$0.425 plus any arrearages from prior quarters.
-Subordinated units will covert into common units on a one-for-one basis when the subordinated period ends.
+Subordinated units will convert into common units on a one-for-one basis when the subordinated period ends.
 The subordinated period will end when we meet financial tests specified in the partnership agreement but generally cannot end before June 30, 2008.

 The general partner interest is entitled to at least 2% of all distributions made by us.
 In addition, the general partner holds incentive distribution rights, which allow the general partner to receive a higher percentage of quarterly distributions of available cash from operating surplus after the minimum distributions have been achieved and as additional target levels are met.
 The higher percentages range from 15% up to 50%.
-The pro forma financial statements assume that no incentive distributions were made to the general partner, other than actual incentive distributions earned.
-In subsequent periods, we will apply the hypothetical liquidation at book value method in allocating income to the various partnership interests.